-- Note: Kindle Fire will start playing the mp3 automatically; maybe turn down the volume.
+Speaker alert: Kindle Fire will start playing the mp3 automatically; turn down the volume beforehand just in case.

 - Tap the Back button ().

-- Note: This will save the mp3 file to the Music app automatically, where you can open and play it.
+Save to Music: This will save the MP3 file to the Music app automatically, where you can open and play it.
 See below.

-- Tip: You can also tap View Music beneath the mp3 attachment to open the Music app directly.
+Open Music: You can also tap View Music beneath the attached MP3 file to open the Music app directly.
 (This will not take you to the saved mp3 file directly, though.)